mfeinland/bouncingpackets/README.md

 - Has MATLAB search script and materials to replicate plots from that paper

 ### variable shapes
-- Code for paper *Variable shapes observed in electron bouncing microburst packets*, submitted to GRL in August 2024
+- Code for paper *Variable shapes observed in electron bouncing microburst packets*, published January 2025 in GRL
-- Has Python search script and materials to replicate plots from that paper (as of Dec 2024 revision)
+- Has Python search script and materials to replicate plots from that paper

+### LEP lifetimes
+- Code for paper *Lightning-induced precipitation as a proxy for inner belt MeV electron lifetimes*, to be submitted to JGR soonish

 ### time evolution
 - Code for as-yet unpublished manuscript investigating the evolution of bouncing packet peaks

-### work_in_progress
+### misc
-- Currently making more extensive inner belt microburst catalog (using O'Brien > 5 rather than > 10).
+- Everything else